openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

 - **Replay and preplay attacks**: ID_CRED_PSK can facilitate replay attacks.
 An attacker might use the observed ID_CRED_PSK to initiate their own connection attempts, potentially leading to denial-of-service or other attacks.
 - **Downgrade attacks**: If multiple PSKs are available (e.g., of varying strengths or for different purposes), an attacker might attempt to force the use of a weaker or less privacy-preserving PSK by manipulating the ID_CRED_PSK field.

-This variant incurs minimal modifications with respect to the current methods described in {{RFC9528}} and the fourth message remains optional.
-MAC_3 is removed in message_3 and replaced by AEAD.

 ## Variant 2